H4PE0N/Competitive-Programming/Library-Sources-Folder/Functions-Testing-Folder/directory-information.md

 Library-Functions-Folder-5 - This    folder    contains
 functions that are made around binary data-types.
-Here you can find conversions from and to binary.
+Here you can find conversions from and to binary,  and  some low-level binary operations.

 Library-Functions-Folder-6 - This    folder    contains
 functions  that  are   made   around   statistics   and probability.
 Here you can find the odds  and  risks  to something and useful data from arrays and  other  sets.

-Library-Functions-Folder-7 - This    folder    contains
+Library-Functions-Folder-7 -
-functions that are made around binary operations.
-These are low level operations with binary  data-types.
-Here you can find functions like or, and, xor and not.

 Library-Functions-Folder-8 - This    folder    contains
 functions that are made around integers.
 So  everything